hundredyearfarms/Hundred-Year-Farms/README.md

 Apart from cost-reduction, the smart-contract cooperative could also offer these rather substantial advantages:

-- The customer's investment could have much greater liquidity, thus making it a more attractive investment.
+- The customer's investment could have much greater liquidity than the typical bond issued by a coop.
 - When the coop is providing a product, early adopters investing in a prototype could receive automated credits that provide them with a finished product at no cost.
-This could speed technology development by lowering total costs for those taking early risks (customers/users rewarded for taking risk similiar to how early stock investors are rewarded in a conventionally funded project).
+This could speed technology development by lowering future costs (i.e. early adopters are rewarded for taking risk similiar to how early stock investors are rewarded in a conventionally funded project).
 - No money is pooled.
-Instead it remains in the customer/user wallet and released directly to suppliers, only as needed, as the project meets targets.
-This would improve financial security and by lowering risk even further, allow for more cost reduction.
+Instead it remains in the customer/user wallet and released directly to suppliers as needed and as the project meets targets.
+This improvement to financial security and associated reduction in administrative costs could allow for further cost reduction.

 ## Schedule: